AlirezaBabaeiuky/C-Programming/README.md

 Declaration: States a variable's name and type, telling the compiler it exists.
 An extern declaration is a classic example: extern int a;.
 Definition: A declaration that also allocates storage for the variable.
 In C, a simple int a; statement inside a function is both a declaration and a definition.
 Initialization: Assigning a value to a variable at the time of its definition, such as int a = 5;.
+The key point in using a local to a function static variable is: its value is retained upon function exit.